Empirical.RdDensity, distribution function, quantile function, and random generation for the empirical distribution based on a set of observations

 distribution function (ecdf) for user-specified quantiles.
 The ecdf is a

-nonparametric estimate of the true cdf (see ecdfPlot
+nonparametric estimate of the true cdf (see ecdfPlot).
+The

 which is often done while bootstrapping or performing some other kind of